Make physical activity fun and a part of your child’s life to give them a healthy head start in life.

 Good Eye Care Habits

 At this age, children have seemingly endless energy and they love running, jumping and playing.
-They are still developing essential motor skills such as hand-eye coordination.
+They are still developing fundamental motor skills such as: locomotion, object-control and stability.
 They are also learning how to follow instructions and rules; and socialise with their playmates.

 Here are 3 ways you can help your child to start and enjoy being active:

 Let them run, jump, hop, skip – whatever they feel like doing.
-Free play, like organised sports, gets your child moving and sweating.
+Free play (unstructured play), and organised sports, gets your child moving and sweating.
 Children 6 years old and below love chasing their friends around; and playing hide and seek.
 There is also no need for active play to be overly structured and complex.
 What you want is for your child to play freely and really enjoy himself while working up a sweat.

 Every child is different.
 Some will love soccer, others will prefer cycling.
 In addition, there are benefits for exposing children to a variety of activities.
 Ball games, cycling, dancing, gymnastics and swimming are all suitable activities for your pre-schooler.
 If your child shows no interest in a particular sport, let them try another.
 Eventually, they’ll figure out what they like better.